Maintaining healthy eating habits is vital as you age. These simple tips will help you plan, prepare, and cook nutritious meals with ease.

 It's not always safe to move a container straight from the freezer to the oven or microwave, so check the manufacturer’s instructions before doing so.

-Putting your food in containers that aren't too big will help you to store them more efficiently.
+Putting your food in containers that aren't too big will help you to store it more efficiently.

 You can use a turntable in your fridge to make it easier to store and reach items.